Raised beds vs. Sunken beds

 In our climate, for at least six months of every normal year we can expect zero rainfall.
 Our air is very dry, and dry air dehydrates our garden soil.
 We have the opposite conditions from those East Coast gardeners.
 Rather than risk of rot, we have perpetual drying influences.
+And with aridification, it’s getting even worse.

 Here in Southern California, rather than raised beds, we would do better to take a lesson from the Anasazi Indians.
 The Anasazi grew in desert conditions, even drier than L.A.
 They planted their crops in diamond-shaped depressions in the earth.
 Each diamond was tilted to direct every bit of dew or chance precipitation toward the plant (Jane Nyhuis, Desert Harvest).